 Stuart does mention reading “Rich Dad, Poor Dad” by does not credit the author by name.
 He briefly mentions reading some e-books for his insight into how to stop trading your time for money, again giving no credit to the author.

 It turns out that Stuart invested $20,000 and then found out that he does not like “cold calling” (making unsolicited calls, either by phone or in person, in an attempt to sell goods or services).
-And this is the fellow who wants me to give him my money??
-How did he not know what he was going to have to do, and how did he not know that he would not like it?
-Uh oh.
-I guess Stuart did not do his homework.
+Stuart did not do his homework.

 “Then I read a book called “Never Cold Call” by “a guy called Frank, if I remember correctly” Stuart says.

-(Is this “Never Cold Call Again” by Frank J Rumbauskas Jr??
-I Googled the meager amount of information that Stuart gives us).
+Is this “Never Cold Call Again” by Frank J Rumbauskas Jr??
+I Googled that myself.

 Stuart mentions “another guy named Brad” who had an ebook that had big gold dollar signs all over it, and this guy is Stuart’s mentor.
 Stuart paid $97 for this fellows program on affiliate marketing.

 Really, who goes to the trouble of telling you how they were inspired by someone else’s work and then they will not tell you that person’s name or give them proper credit?
 Twice!

 “Work smarter, not harder” is the motto here.
 Use integrated products to keep generating sales from current customers.

 Stuart uses the success of Apple products as the inspiration for SFM.
 Tying his brand to one of the most successful businesses in the world is a bait and switch tactic.
 Stuart wants you to think that you can have the kind of success that Steve Jobs had with Apple, if you only follow the SFM training.